 Wednesday Motivational Quotes to Power You Through the Week

-Wednesday sits in the hard middle of the week, when Monday's energy is gone and Friday is still too far to see.
-The lines below are grouped by mood, from the genuinely motivating to the wryly funny, so you can find the one that fits where your week actually is.
-A few of the most-shared "Wednesday" quotes are credited to the wrong person, and I have flagged those so you share the right one.
+Wednesday sits in the hard middle of the week.
+You are far enough from Monday that the fresh-start energy has burned off, and far enough from Friday that you cannot coast yet.
+The lines below are grouped by mood so you can find the one that fits where your week actually is, and a few of the most-shared "Wednesday" quotes are credited to the wrong person, so I have flagged those.

 Inspirational Wednesday quotes

 These are the lines to reach for when you need to refocus and push through the back half of the week.
-A couple are real, well-sourced quotes.
 A couple are famous floating lines that get pinned to a big name, and I have noted which is which.

 - "Success is not final, failure is not fatal: it is the courage to continue that counts." — commonly attributed to Winston Churchill

-- "It's not whether you get knocked down, it's whether you get up." — Vince Lombardi
+- "It's not whether you get knocked down, it's whether you get up." — commonly attributed to Vince Lombardi

 - "The only limit to our realization of tomorrow will be our doubts of today." — Franklin D. Roosevelt, prepared statement, 1945